 The KOHO Card, on the other hand, offers you the same benefits along with much more, as discussed earlier in the review.
 Besides this, you do have to pay your fees to RBC for using its Visa Debit card.
 With KOHO Card, there is no underlying bank that you need to pay for its services.

 You can sign up for KOHO here, and it is a convenient and straightforward process.
 All you need to do is go to their website or download the app and select the Get KOHO option to start.

 Choose the type of KOHO account you want as you register yourself and log into your account once you have entered all the details.

 Here are answers to some of the most common questions people have regarding KOHO.

 KOHO partners with the Peoples Trust Company to hold your funds.
-The Vancouver-based company is DCIC-insured, and that is a sign of a worry-free company you can trust to keep your funds safe.
+The Vancouver-based bank is CDIC-insured, and that is a sign of a worry-free company you can trust to keep your funds safe.

 There are several prepaid credit cards in Canada.
 KOHO happens to be the best among them:

 - CIBC Air Canada AC Conversion Visa Prepaid Card